Top of the page

-Stress urinary incontinence (stress incontinence) is the leaking of urine when you sneeze, cough, laugh, jog, or lift something heavy.
-These actions put pressure on your bladder and urethra.
-The urethra is the tube that carries urine from the bladder and out of the body.
+Stress urinary incontinence (stress incontinence) is the leaking of urine when you do something that puts pressure on your bladder and urethra (the tube that carries urine out of the body).
+It can happen when you sneeze, cough, laugh, or exercise.
 Stress incontinence is the most common type of urinary incontinence in women.

 Recovery can take 4 to 6 weeks.
 You will need help around the house during this time.
-You will not be able to do any heavy lifting or strenuous activities for 4 to 6 weeks.
-You will probably need to take off work at least 2 to 6 weeks.
+You will not be able to do any heavy lifting or strenuous activities for at least 6 weeks.
+You may need to take off work for several weeks.
 It depends on which type of surgery you have.
 You may feel more tired than usual.
 This can last for up to several weeks.

 After surgery you should have less or no urine leakage when you sneeze, cough, laugh, or exercise.
 At first you may find that it is harder than usual to empty your bladder.
 This usually improves within several weeks.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.